10 Gallon Hermit Crab Tank Ideas

 2. Water bowls: choosing the best size water bowls can be challenging.
 Too big and they’ll take up too much surface space… too small and your hermies won’t be able to submerge/bathe as needed.
 Tip: consider “corner” bowls… best use of space especially needed in a 10 gallon enclosure!

-Plan ahead on which 2 water bowls you want to use!
+Plan ahead on which two water bowls you want to use.
+Space is so limited in 10 gallon tanks, this takes a little strategy.

 Here’s my recent article with photos on testing lots of different water bowls for small hermit crab habitats, with ideas and prices and an easy DIY ramp project included: Hermit Crab Water Dish Options for Smaller Crabitats.